JehanKandy/php-Fucntion-/README.md

 # php-Fucntion-
 <b>PHP Function</b>

-According to the PHP Function Part, There are main 2 type of functions
+According to the PHP Function Part, There are main 2 type of functions,
 <br>
+They are,<br>
+1.User Define Functions<br>
+2.Inbuild Fuctions<br>